• About

 Related: Benefits of Hibiscus Tea ~ A Delicious Herb to Brew!

 Want to learn more about using medicinal plants?
-Check out the stunning array of herbal courses offered by The Herbal Academy.
+Check out these fantastic herbal medicine books or the many fascinating herbal courses offered by The Herbal Academy.
 Here’s a list of the courses they’re currently enrolling.

 Growing your own lemon balm is easy and the most cost-effective way to add this wonderful herb to your arsenal.
 (If you’re not a gardener yet, pick up my free quickstart guide to getting started gardening here.)